Francine Prose and Doon Arbus Talk Museums, Revision, and the Objects That Give Our Lives Meaning

 FP: That’s the great thing about it.
 Those are the moments you hope for.
 So, how do you

 DA: I’ve done very few and the ones I have, I’ve been sufficiently on the outskirts that I could leave without disrupting the whole thing.
 But again, this tour in the book never really made me think of any that I had been on.
 I mean the caretaker’s ambition for what he needs to achieve is so outsized.
-He really believes he has the power and the responsibility to change everybody’s life… [laughing]… by hook or by
+He really believes he has the power and the responsibility to change everybody’s life… [laughing]… by hook or by crook, compelling them to recognize the essential nature of things.

 FP: Well, I mean, it’s the faith in the value of things that goes all the way through the novel.
 I mean it’s fantastic.